Pappy-gamer/learning-git/Readme.md

-## this is the initial readme file
+## this is the master branch

+## did a full revamp on the master file